Welcome to Linux Lite - simple, fast, free.

 Lite System Report

 My Computer Menu

-Firefox Web Browser, Thunderbird Email, LibreOffice Writer (Word), LibreOffice Calc (Excel), LibreOffice Impress (Powerpoint), VLC Media Player, Gimp Image Editor, Text Editor, PDF Viewer, CD/DVD Burner, Image Scanner, Firewall, Backups, Bluetooth Manager, Partition Drives, Resource Usage, Task Manager, Driver Installer, Systemback, Whisker Menu, Lite User Manager, Lite Software, Lite Sources, Lite Welcome, Lite Tweaks, Lite Themes, Lite Updates Notify, Lite Upgrade, Lite Widget, Lite Info (Share Hardware Configuration), Help Manual.
+Chrome Web Browser, Thunderbird Email, LibreOffice Writer (Word), LibreOffice Calc (Excel), LibreOffice Impress (Powerpoint), LibreOffice Base (Access DB), VLC Media Player, Gimp Image Editor, Text Editor, PDF Viewer, CD/DVD Burner, USB Burner, Image Scanner, Image Viewer, Firewall, Backups, Bluetooth Manager, Partition Drives, System Monitoring Center, Install Drivers, Timeshift, Whisker Menu, Lite Auto Login, Lite Desktop, Lite Info, Lite Network Shares, Lite Software, Lite Sounds, Lite Sources, Lite System Report, Lite Tweaks, Lite Updates Notify, Lite Upgrade, Lite User Manager, Lite Welcome, Lite Widget, Screen Reader, Onscreen Keyboard and Magnifier, Help Manual.

 The first thing you should do after a new install is click on Menu, Favorites, Install Updates.
 Next if you have any wireless, wired, graphics card devices or other hardware devices, click on Menu, Settings, Install Drivers.
 Please read the information provided very carefully before choosing a suitable driver.
 It is usually best to choose the recommended driver.
 You can look through how to connect to the internet by clicking here.
 More information on drivers can be found here.